CMNafi/cmnafi.github.io/README.md

-# H1 Hello World, Welcome to my personal blog
+# Hello World, Welcome to my personal blog

-## H2 Technology used:
+##  Technology used: HTML5, CSS3, JS

-# H3 - HTML5, CSS3, JS
+### Thank you for visiting!